SyncfusionExamples/getting-started-with-the-dotnet-maui-combobox-control/README.md

 ### Populating items using data binding

-**Step 1**: Define a simple model class SocialMedia with fields ID and name, and then populate social media data in the ViewModel.
+**Step 1**: Create a model class named SocialMedia that contains information such as social media's ID and name.
+And generate the collection of social media data in the ViewModel class.

 ```
 //Model.cs